 **I wanted to share this informative video put out by Friends of Cedar Mesa, which is just one in a series of ‘Visit With Respect’ videos that they’ve developed.
-In the excitement of visiting a new ruin it can be easy to forget how easily ruins can be damaged, and these videos offer helpful tips on how to ensure that our amazing archaeological sites like Tower Ruin, can be enjoyed by future generations.
+In the excitement of visiting a new archaeological site it can be easy to forget how easily they can be damaged, and these videos offer helpful tips on how to ensure that our amazing archaeological sites like Tower Ruin, can be enjoyed by future generations.
 If you’d like to view the rest of the videos in their Visit With Respect series, please click HERE.

 Hike length: 10 miles (8 miles round trip to Paul Bunyan’s Potty, and an additional 2 miles round trip to Tower Ruin. *Approximately 1 mile farther if you park in the Cave Spring parking area!)